kmille/linux-accept-queue/README.md

 The actual problem was the slow application behind Apache.
 The Accept Queue of Apache was full so the Linux kernel dropped SYN packets.
 Cloudflare published a fantastic blog post where they describe the insights of the Accept Queue (https://blog.cloudflare.com/syn-packet-handling-in-the-wild/.
 You should definitely read it before continuing.

 I created a [tmux script](tmux.sh) which starts a bunch of performance analysis tools.
 Then with `ab` (Apache Benchmark) we can send arbitrary concurrent requests to the backend.
 We can play with a different load and see how Linux behaves.
-I used [asciinema](https://asciinema.org/docs/getting-started) to record my terminal sessions.
+I used [asciinema](https://asciinema.org/docs/getting-started) to record my terminal sessions and explain what happens.

 ### Explanation of the setup
 - vagrant VM with Ubuntu 18.04 and 1GB RAM